 Buying canned diced tomatoes is a breeze (and relatively affordable), but as with most things in the kitchen, I find the flavor to be much superior when you can your own diced tomatoes at home.
 Not only do you get to use the ripest, best tomatoes picked at the peak of tomato season (hopefully from your own garden), but you can also control exactly what ingredients do and do not get put into your batch.
 Watching your salt intake?
 Leave it out!
 Worried about the BPA lining that a lot of tomato cans use?
 No worries, you’re using glass!
 Want to spice up the jars with your own herb combos?
 Have at it!

-Beyond that, canning diced tomatoes is one of the easiest canning projects for beginners.
-So many people start with jam, but jam is hard, guys.
-You have to worry about pectin and jelling and boiling over and foam and sugar (oh so much sugar!).
-But tomatoes?
-Tomatoes are a breeeeeze to can.
-If you’re new to canning—and maybe a bit intimidated—tomatoes (or pickles, but that’s another post for another time) are a great place to start!
+Canning diced tomatoes is one of the easiest canning projects for beginners.
+If you’re new to canning—and maybe a bit intimidated—tomatoes (or pickles) are a great place to start!
 The biggest thing you have to worry about with canning tomatoes is heat shocking your jars and having them break.
 Just as long as you remember to never let your jars go from temperature extremes (hot to cold, or vice versa), you’ll be good!

 Absolute Must-Have Supplies to Can Diced Tomatoes